 This 30-hour training summit is intended for classroom teachers who desire to gain a better understanding of dyslexia related school struggles and learn how to accommodate the learning differences associated with dyslexia.
 The course includes lecture/discussion with an expert in education, re-working of existing lesson plans, plus hands-on creation of materials to support the altered lesson plans.
-Completion of the course will count toward two Iowa Teaching License renewal credits or 30 contact hours of continuing education for AACS or ACSI certification.
+Completion of the course will count toward two Iowa Teaching License renewal credits or 30 contact hours of continuing education for AACS or ACSI certification (New this year will be two-day options would each be 15-hours of training.
+Completion of a two-day course will count toward one Iowa Teaching License renewal credit or 15 contact hours of continuing education for AACS or ACSI certification.
+Details on the two-day options coming soon.).

 Instructor